Genozip telemetry service

 LICENSE ERROR: Failed to upload a telemetry record to the Genozip server

 It is because you are using Genozip Student which requires telemetry, but sending the log record failed, probably because you do not have Internet connectivity or telemetry is blocked by your organization's firewall.
-If this issue persists, you might want to consider switching to Genozip Research which does not mandate telemetry.
+If this issue persists, you might want to consider switching to Genozip Research which does not require telemetry.

 Questions? support@genozip.com